About Us

 As Project Audio Engineer for Passport to Texas, I’ve been pushing the buttons on Passport for well over a decade now and am starting to get a pretty good feel for how each module should sound.
 It’s a challenge to produce an entire month’s worth of programs in a single day, but Cecilia and I have truly got it down now and it’s a joy to work on the series.

-I’ve been an Austinite since 1969, and am president of The Production Block, a 3-studio recording complex in central Austin that specializes in spoken word projects such as Passport to Texas, Hightower Radio, Earth & Sky, and numerous other state, regional and national projects.
+I’ve been an Austinite since 1969, and am president of The Block House, in Austin that specializes in spoken word projects such as Passport to Texas, Hightower Radio, Earth & Sky, and numerous other state, regional and national projects.

 Here’s something you might find interesting: I’m the son of Martin Block, the world’s first disc jockey.
 It’s true.
 And, I’m following in my father’s footsteps as host of the Earth & Sky radio series, heard around the world, plus many other voice-over projects.